-[5:51] Then we realize that we are given clues about how we should understand the letter.
+When we see how this letter is addressed, then we realize we are given clues about how we should understand the letter.
 Look with me at verse 1.

 The elder to the elect lady and her children.

-And to the last verse.
-Verse 13.
+And then to the last verse, verse 13.
 The children of your elect sister greet you.
 It's family language, isn't it?
-It sounds as if the letter has been written by an old uncle.

-Who's maybe staying with his niece and her children.
-And he's writing to her sister and her children.
-But I think, friends, it's highly unlikely that this letter is a letter between two sisters and their children.
+It sounds as if it was written by an old uncle who's maybe staying with his niece and her children.
+And he's writing to her sister and their children.
+But it's highly unlikely that this is a letter between two sisters and their children.

 Notice how it's written.
 To the elect lady.
-And we learn in verse 1.
-That not only the elder.
-But all who love the truth.
-Love this lady.
+And we learn in verse 1 that not only the elder, but all who love the truth, love this lady and her children.

-And her children.
-She doesn't seem to be a regular person.
-And then, friends, we think about how the Bible is full of examples of the church being referred to as a woman.
+[5:41] She doesn't seem to be a regular person.
+And then we think of how the Bible is full of examples of the church being referred to as a woman.